21 Ways to Use Tea Tree Oil on Your Homestead

-Tea Tree Essential Oil is one of the best essential oils for microbial infections and fungal infections.
+Tea Tree Essential Oil is one of the best essential oils for skin boils, wounds that don’t seem to heal, and fungal infections.
 It is inexpensive.
 It is widely available.
 Here in Canada, the drug stores and grocery stores carry it.
 You can even buy it at Costco.
-It’s the only essential oil that Costco carries here.

-Tea Tree oil is steam distilled from the leaves of Meleleuca aquifolia, a tropical tree from the myrtle family that is native to Australia.
-It is highly prized for it’s antimicrobial, antifungal, and antiseptic qualities.
-Tea Tree oil has over 100 different phyto chemicals that protect the plant from insect damage, fungal infections, and bacterial damage.
+Tea Tree is steam distilled from the leaves of Melaleuca aquifolia, a tropical tree from the myrtle family that is native to Australia.
+It is highly prized for its antimicrobial, antifungal, and antiseptic qualities.
+Tea Tree has over 100 different phytochemicals that protect the plant from insect damage, fungal infections, and bacterial damage.
 And we get the benefits in every drop of tea tree essential oil.

 Tea Tree has a camphor smell.
 I find it pleasant.
 Some people don’t like it.